exmgr/playground/README.md

 # Quick Start

-Just execute `make serve` to serve the program via docker (Be sure to have `/backend/.env.dist` file updated.).
+Just execute `make serve` to serve the program via docker (Be sure to have `/backend/.env.dist` file updated).

 # Features